 American Express offers co-brand cards for these airline and hotel brands:

 Even the $0 annual fee cards for these three loyalty programs have no foreign transaction fees.
 Some of the cards that earn American Express Membership Rewards points also waive the purchase fee.
 You may put these Amex credit cards on your shortlist for foreign purchases.

 American Express Gold Card

-You also get a $120 annual dining credit at select restaurants (enrollment required).
-The annual fee is $250 and there are no foreign transaction fees (See Rates & Fees).
+The annual fee is $250, and there are no foreign transaction fees (See Rates & Fees).

-The Platinum Card® from American Express is a great fit if you’re a frequent flyer, thanks to the many perks that come with it.
+The Platinum Card® from American Express is a great fit if you’re a frequent flyer.
+This is thanks to the many perks that come with it and its benefits.

-- Complimentary airport lounge access (Centurion, Priority Pass, Delta Sky Club)
+- Complimentary airport lounge access (Centurion, Priority Pass (enrollment required), Delta Sky Club)

 - Global Entry or TSA PreCheck application fee credit